ADHD Assessments now available at Momwell!LEARN MORE

 Our body image also plays a big role in our self-esteem.
 Many of us were raised in diet culture, and continue to have a negative body image, especially postpartum.

-Dr. Vanessa pointed out that humans are wired to want to be part of the pack, to want to belong.
+Dr. Lapointe pointed out that humans are wired to want to be part of the pack, to want to belong.
 So when we receive repeated messaging about what we should look like or encounter images of a specific body type over and over, there’s a natural gravitational pull toward believing that is the norm.

 And when that body type isn’t realistic or attainable for us, it’s no wonder that we feel bad about ourselves.
 We feel unworthy, like we’re not measuring up, which impacts our entire view of ourselves.